skishore1676/rag_llm/README.md

     *   **`llm.api_key`**: If you are using OpenAI, you must add your API key here.
     *   **`project_paths`**: You can pre-populate the list of directories you want to index for easy access in the UI.

+#### Embedding Model Configuration

+The `embedding` section in the `config.yaml` file is critical for the correct functioning of the RAG system.
+It specifies the model used to generate embeddings for both the documents during indexing and the queries during retrieval.
+It is crucial that the same embedding model is used for both processes.

+*   **`embedding.model`**: This setting defines the Hugging Face model to be used for generating embeddings.
+The default model is `sentence-transformers/all-MiniLM-L6-v2`.
+You can change this to any other sentence-transformer model from the Hugging Face Hub.

+**Important:** If you change the embedding model after you have already indexed documents, you will need to re-index your documents for the changes to take effect.
+This is because the new model will generate embeddings with a different dimension, which will cause a mismatch with the existing embeddings in the vector store.

 ### 4. How to Run

 You can interact with the application through the Web UI or the Command-Line Interface.